-- ▶ Late X was originally designed for English.
-It had only limited support for other languages.
-However, recent Late X distributions tend to support UTF-8! - ► As far as German is concerned, a minimal subset of standardized commands for German has been agreed upon to be part of native LaTeX. - ► \"a or "a produces ä; - ► \ss or "s produces ß; - " ' and "' produce German left and right double quotes.
-(Resort to \glqq and \grqq if " ' and "' do not work.) - Special diacritical marks of other languages are produced similarly to German symbols. - ► For instance, \'e produces é, \~n results in ñ, and \c{c} yields ç. - ▶ The package textgreek allows to produce α as \textalpha and A as \textAlpha. - Cyrillic, Hebrew and a lot of other special-language character sets can be produced similarly to producing Greek characters, provided that the fonts required for actually generating them are available. - Of course, these commands are intended for sporadic use within a text, e.g., to typeset something like β-decay. - ▶ Note that LaTEX does not hyphenate German (Greek, ...) words correctly without being supplied with German (Greek, ...) hyphenation patterns!
+- Languages.
+However, recent Large distributions tend to support UTF-8! - As far as German is concerned, a minimal subset of standardized commands for German has been agreed upon to be part of native LATEX. - \"a or "a produces ä; - \ss or "s produces B; - "' and "' produce German left and right double quotes.
+(Resort to \glqq and \grqq if "' and "' do not work.) - Special diacritical marks of other languages are produced similarly to German symbols. - For instance, $\ \ e$ produces é, $\ n$ results in ñ, and $\ c c c$ yields c. - The package textgreek allows to produce $\alpha$ as \textalpha and A as \textAlpha. - Cyrillic, Hebrew and a lot of other special-language character sets can be produced similarly to producing Greek characters, provided that the fonts required for actually generating them are available. - Of course, these commands are intended for sporadic use within a text, e.g., to typeset something like β-decay. - Note that LATEX does not hyphenate German (Greek, ...) words correctly without being supplied with German (Greek, ...) hyphenation patterns!